BuddyForms/BuddyForms-Members/readme.txt

 It doesn’t matter how complex or big your site is, BuddyForms can handle ALL of your user-generated content.

 Build forms with an easy Form Builder.
 The easy way to bring your existing plugins into the BuddyPress ecosystem and make it accessible for your users right from their profile.

-This is the BuddyForms Members Extension.
-Integrate your BuddyForms Forms into your BuddyPress Members Profile.
-You need the BuddyForms plugin installed for the plugin to work. <a href="http://themekraft.com/store/wordpress-front-end-editor-and-form-builder-buddyforms/" target="_blank">Get BuddyForms now!</a>

 <h4>For Any Post Type </h4>
 Choose which post type should be created when users submit your form.